 Also contains calcium, vitamin B12, potassium, and sodium

-Cottage cheese is made by boiling and curdling milk with the help of an acidic medium, such as vinegar, lime juice, or lemon juice.
+Acid-curd cheeses are made by boiling and curdling milk with the help of an acidic medium, such as vinegar, lime juice, or lemon juice.
 As the milk boils it begins to curdle and form lumps of milk curds.
 These curds are then pressed and formed into large a big lump of cottage cheese.
 In fact, this process is so simple that you can even DIY your own cottage cheese at home.
 According to the American Journal of Clinical Nutrition study, acid-curd cheeses like cottage cheese are higher than many others in protein.

-Cottage cheese is quite versatile in your kitchen.
-You can enjoy a cup of it as the basis for a meal alongside of granola, raisins, fresh fruit, nuts, or seeds for a tasty, filling breakfast or snack.
+Cottage cheese is quite versatile.
+Pair it with granola, raisins, fresh fruit, nuts, or seeds for a tasty, filling breakfast or snack.
 It can also be used for pasta sauces, in baked dishes, on pancakes and waffles, and more.

 4. Cheddar Cheese